Cabaret, Selections for Concert Band

 Composed in 1933, His Honor was probably premiered by the Fillmore Band at one of their concerts at the Cincinnati Zoological Gardens.
 The title is a dedication to Cincinnati Mayor Russell Wilson.
 The march has remained a favorite of many because of its rhythmic and dynamic changes, perhaps reflecting the entertainer that was Henry Fillmore.

-its 24-hour automobile race.
-His parents were musicians who exposed him
+24-hour automobile race.
+His parents were musicians who exposed him to

 their craft.
 At the age of 12, he could play the works of composers

-the First Prize for Piano at the Academy of Paris at the age of 18.
+awarded the First Prize for Piano at the Academy of Paris at the age of

-His more than 200 compositions are both inventive and elegant and range
+Conservatoire.
+His more than 200 compositions are both inventive and

-concertinos to full symphonic works, solo vocal to choral settings, and
+elegant and range from concertinos to full symphonic works, solo vocal to

 The Little Quartet for Saxophones was composed in 1935.
 The first of three movements, Gaguenardise, will be performed tonight.
 The title of the movement can be loosely translated as “mockery” or “ridicule.”
 The interplay between the instruments is suggestive of a group of friends making playful fun of each other.